weaversa/cryptol-course/labs/SAW/SAW.md

 ```
 Now that `sprite_p` has been allocated and its field values were asserted, we
 connect `sprite_p` to `character_p`.
 The other fields for `character` do not
-change in the function, so we can resuse the symbolic variables that were
+change in the function, so we can reuse the symbolic variables that were
 defined in the contract's *initial state*.

 As we can see, the `struct` keyword is quite versatile as we can pass symbolic